“Very soon we won’t have a choice on whether we do Instagram. The question will be – how well?”

 Keeping time zones in mind, get inside the mind of your preferred audience and think about when they are likely to have some downtime to check their feeds.
 Most Instagram users login in the morning, and in the evening, on their way home from work or school.

-Typically, SAHMs of elementary school kids will probably check after 8:30 am school drop-off vs. working moms who might prefer at 6 am before waking up kids and the morning rush.
+If your audience is primarily mothers as an example, typically, SAHMs of elementary school kids will probably check after 8:30 am school drop-off vs. working moms who might prefer at 6 am before waking up the kids and the morning rush.
 If your audience is school going or school teachers, then probably after 2:30pm.
 You get the picture.

 Whether you choose to post once or more, space out your posts to get maximum mileage.

-Need ideas?
+Need ideas to improve your Instagram feed?
 A simple exercise to do is to take screenshots of feeds that call out to you and then devise your posts based on what you love.
-Read a quick guide here to understand feeds.

 Do a combination of Audience related, what’s trending, content related and definite must hashtags.
-The ideal number is 10-12 hashtags or less.
+The ideal number is up to 30 hashtags or less.
 The goal is to also use the hashtags that your potential customer is browsing.
-E.g: For posting a new article on our blog on Wednesday, in honor of creativity month, here’s what I would use:
+E.g: For posting a new article on our blog on Wednesday, in honor of creativity month, here’s some I would use:

 What’s Trending: #CreativityMonth #WednesdayWisdom

-Remember, success requires sustained efforts to inform, delight, appreciate and collaborate.
+Remember, success with Instagram for Business requires sustained efforts to inform, delight, appreciate and collaborate.
 Instagram is big for business.
 Don’t ignore this elephant in the room.

 Jump aboard, catch up or just have fun while you make sense of it.
 You will love it!